-Other Side of Wall Street (1609-1680)
+Other Side of Wall Street (1609-1664)

-The first story in the trilogy starts in 1643 with the beginning of a small town known as Land of the Blacks right outside the Dutch colony of New Amsterdam.
-By 1655, the Land of the Blacks was over twice the size of SoHo today and it continued to exist after the British took the island from the Dutch, making it the first free Black community in New York.
-This walking tour explains how this community started, how it functioned, and how it continued to exist into the 18th century.
-Other Side of Wall Street” on display in Financial District installations on Water Street and Gouverneur Lane in a public art project presented by Lower Manhattan Cultural Council and the Department of Transportation.
+The first of five in the core stories of the Black Gotham Experience starts in 1643 with the beginning of a small town known as Land of the Blacks right outside the Dutch colony of New Amsterdam.
+By 1655, the Land of the Blacks was over twice the size of SoHo today and it continued to exist after the English take the island from the Dutch, making it the first free Black community in New York.
+This walking tour explains how this community started and how it continued to exist into the 18th century.
+Other Side of Wall Street concludes on the first day of British New York in September 1664.

-Caesar’s Rebellion Part I (1680 – 1712)
+Sarah’s Fire (1680 – 1712)

-Caesar’s Rebellion Part II (1712 – 1762)
+Caesar’s Rebellion (1712 – 1765)

-Part Two of Caesar’s Rebellion picks up after the rebellion of 1712 when the political leaders of New York pass more laws to restrict Black movement.
-The port city of New York has shifting political and class divisions that shape the environment of the enslaved.
-Although stricter laws have been passed to limit Black life, the population of enslaved Africans continues to increase as does poor European indentures creating a large and loosely organized underclass.
-The result is another rebellion in 1741 known as “the Great Negro Plot”.
-Unlike most rebellions in the colonies or West Indies, the conspirators were tried in the New York Supreme Court which was documented in an extensive journal by one of the justices creating an insightful look into slavery, colonial law, class, and politics.
+The third of five in the core stories of the Black Gotham Experience starts in 1712 in the wake of more slave codes passed in British New York.
+The port city of New York has shifting political and class divisions that shape the environment of the enslaved leading up to the 1730s.
+Although stricter laws have been passed to limit Black life, the population of enslaved Africans continues to increase as does poor European indentures creating a large and loosely organized underclass that seek change.
+The result is a rebellion in 1741 known as “the Great Negro Plot” which is documented in a New York Supreme Court.
+The extensive journal by one of the justices stitches together a plot that evolved around a charismatic enslaved Black figure named Caesar.
+This journal gives an insightful look into slavery, colonial law, class, and politics.